NEED SUPPORT RIGHT AWAY? CONTACT US

 Religion and spirituality can be a great help during a time of loss.
 Yet a significant loss also may cause you to question everything, including your faith.
 This may initially feel like a compounded loss adding to the grief you’re already experiencing.

-At this juncture in your life where your loss seems so overwhelming and your faith may seem diminished, here are a few tips to guide you to a place where faith might be possible:
+At the juncture in your life where loss seems so overwhelming and faith may seem diminished, here are a few tips to guide you to a place where faith might be possible:

 1. Surround yourself with people who will listen to you without judgment.
 I’ve met no one experiencing a significant loss that has desired advice over listening.
 Well-meaning friends and acquaintances will line up to give you unsolicited advice on how to avoid grief, and move forward with your faith unchanged and intact.
 Few will truly listen.